WORK IN PROGRESS

 Mask

-Masks are special modules that control how strongly next effects in the stack are applied to different parts of the image.
+Masks are special modules that control how strongly the following effects in the stack are applied to different areas of the image.
 A mask uses an image or video as a texture, where the brightness of each pixel determines the level of influence:-

-Black areas of the mask completely block the effect, preventing it from altering those regions.
+Black areas completely block the effect, preventing it from altering those regions.

 -